AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

-When you search for a metadata record, and assuming you have the login rights, you will be able to edit or delete the record using the edit or delete buttons (under the ‘Actions’ menu).
+When you search for a metadata record, and assuming you have the login rights, you will be able to edit or delete the record using the edit or delete buttons at the top right hand side of the page.

 Once in editing mode, the options are identical to those of metadata creation.
 To delete the metadata record, select the Delete button and